 This is where the Magic the Gathering economy originates.
 People have reasons for wanting certain cards, while others create a livelihood by offering cards for sale.
 There is a booming secondary market for Magic the Gathering cards, much like there is a secondary market for publically issued shares of stock in corporations (NYSE, NASDAQ).
 Prices fluctuate daily based on supply and demand.
 Those who understand the price patterns can actually profit off this market, much like investors are able to profit off stock trades.

-As of the time of this writing, it is possible to buy a complete set of Khans of Tarkir cards from one seller for $199.
+In late 2015, it was possible to buy a complete set of Khans of Tarkir cards from one seller for $199.
 That is far less expensive than the $1,100 required on average to obtain 1 or more cards of each from booster packs, though you do get fewer cards.
 What this shows is how inefficient it is to obtain mythic rare cards via booster packs.
-Almost any form of analysis yields the conclusion that buying booster packs is not a cost-efficient way to collect Magic cards, regardless of rarity level.
+Almost any form of analysis yields the conclusion that buying booster packs is not a cost-efficient way to collect Magic cards, regardless of rarity level (June 2020 edit: Some people spend a lot of time learning how to invest/speculate in magic cards.
+Making money opening booster packs and timing individual card sales for gain is possible, but require requires effort and expertise similar to that of investing in stocks).

 Different Ways to Play Magic the Gathering